 If you are using an older version of Google Chrome you may encounter this problem.

-2. In Google Chrome window, copy-paste this address “chrome://settings/help” in the Google Chrome address bar and hit Enter.
+2. In Google Chrome window, copy-paste this address “chrome://settings/help” in the Google Chrome address bar and press Enter.

 3. If there is any update pending then Chrome will download it on your computer and install it.